shaardie/bambam/README.md

 ## Description

 This is a very small program to stress you machine.
-You can specify the number
+You can create forks, busy forks occupying a CPU and allocate as much memory as you want.

 ## Installation

 To compile simply run `make` and you will get the binary `bambam` you can run.
 You can also install this binary by running `make install`, but in most cases you do not have any need to do this.

 ## Usage